Preparing Your Plumbing for Winter in San Diego

 Signs of Frozen Pipes

-If you turn on a faucet and only a trickle comes out, you may have a frozen pipe.
+If you turn on a faucet and only a trickle comes out on a cold morning, you may have a frozen pipe.
 Other signs include:

 - Frost visible on exposed pipes